 - Upgrade works include repairing tracks, overhead works, welding and tree removal.

-- Station infrastructure improvements include security works, car park upgrades and improving customer facilities such as electric timetable displays.
+- Station improvements include security works, car park upgrades and improving customer facilities such as electric timetable displays.

 - Accessibility upgrades include improvements for pedestrian access, way-finding signage and lift installation.

 What does this mean for me if I need to travel during a closure?